Is Molly Dangerous? Mapping Out the Dangers of This Club Drug

 • Stroke

 Molly is dangerous because users never know what they’ll get when they take it.
+MDMA, also known as ecstasy, is the primary ingredient in Molly, but the composition of MDMA ecstasy pills can vary widely.
 It is often cut with other illegal drugs, such as methamphetamine, ketamine, cocaine, ephedrine, and bath salts.
-This increases the intensity of effects but also puts users at risk for serious health complications or even death.
+This increases the intensity of effects but also puts users in danger of health complications or even death.

-Individuals with certain health conditions like epilepsy, high blood pressure, heart disease, diabetes, kidney ailments, and mental or mood disorders can be at risk of experiencing serious harm if they take ecstasy.
+Individuals with certain health conditions like epilepsy, heart disease, diabetes, kidney ailments, and mental or mood disorders can experience serious harm if they take ecstasy.

-It is possible to experience symptoms of withdrawal when trying to quit using Molly.
-Physical and psychological symptoms can occur when the brain has become used to the drug’s effects and then suddenly stops taking them.
+It is possible to experience symptoms of withdrawal when trying to quit MDMA.
+Physical and psychological issues can occur when the brain has become used to the drug’s effects and then suddenly stops taking them.
+Withdrawal symptoms from MDMA can last a week after use, affecting mood and cognition.
+Withdrawal symptoms from MDMA can include depression and difficulty thinking clearly.

 • Depression